-The EJB3 specification defines a bootstrap procedure to access the EntityManagerFactory and the EntityManager.
+The JPA specification defines a bootstrap procedure to access the EntityManagerFactory and the EntityManager.
 The bootstrap class is javax.persistence.Persistence, e.g.

-'''

-EntityManagerFactory emf = Persistence.createEntityManagerFactory("manager1");
+''' EntityManagerFactory emf = Persistence.createEntityManagerFactory("manager1"); //or Map<String, Object> configOverrides = new HashMap<String, Object>(); configOverrides.put("hibernate.hbm2ddl.auto", "create-drop"); EntityManagerFactory programmaticEmf = Persistence.createEntityManagerFactory("manager1", configOverrides); '''

-//or

-Map configOverrides = new HashMap();

-'''

-'''

-configOverrides.put("hibernate.hbm2ddl.auto", "create-drop");

-EntityManagerFactory programmaticEmf =

-Persistence.createEntityManagerFactory("manager1", configOverrides);

-'''

 The first version is equivalent to the second with an empty map.
 The map version is a set of overrides that will take precedence over any properties defined in your persistence.xml files.
-There are a couple of EJB3 properties usable in the map:
+All the properties defined in Section 2.2.1, "Packaging" can be passed to the createEntityManagerFactory method and there are a few additional ones:

-- javax.persistence.provider to define the provider class used - javax.persistence.transactionType to define the transaction type used (either JTA or RESOURCE_LOCAL) - javax.persistence.jtaDataSource to define the JTA datasource name in JNDI - javax.persistence.nonJtaDataSource to define the non JTA datasource name in JNDI
+- javax.persistence.provider to define the provider class used - javax.persistence.transactionType to define the transaction type used (either JTA or RESOURCE\LOCAL) - javax.persistence.jtaDataSource to define the JTA datasource name in JNDI - javax.persistence.nonJtaDataSource to define the non JTA datasource name in JNDI - javax.persistence.lock.timeout pessimistic lock timeout in milliseconds (Integer or String) - javax.persistence.query.timeout query timeout in milliseconds (Integer or String) - javax.persistence.sharedCache.mode corresponds to the share-cache-mode element defined in Section 2.2.1, "Packaging". - javax.persistence.validation.mode corresponds to the validation-mode element defined in Section 2.2.1, "Packaging".

-When Persistence.createEntityManagerFactory() is called, the persistence implementation will search META-INF/persistence.xml files using the your classpath for any ClassLoader.getResource("META-INF/persistence.xml") method.
+When Persistence.createEntityManagerFactory() is called, the persistence implementation will search your classpath for any META-INF/persistence.xml files usina the ClassLoader.getResource("META-INF/persistence.xml") method.
 Actually the Persistence class will look at all the Persistence Providers available in the classpath and ask each of them if they are responsible for the creation of the entity manager factory manager1.
 Each provider, from this list of resources, it will try to find an entity manager that matches the name you specify in the command line with what is specified in the persistence.xml file (of course the provider element must match the current persistent provider).
 If no persistence.xml with the correct name are found or if the expected persistence provider is not found, a PersistenceException is raised.
 Apart from Hibernate system-level settings, all the properties available in Hibernate can be set in properties element of the persistence.xml file or as an override in the map you pass to createEntityManagerFactory().
 Please refer to the Hibernate reference documentation for a complete listing.
 There are however a couple of properties available in the EJB3 provider only.